nuxencs/seasonpackarr/docs/design-docs/qbittorrent-import-flow.md

 Any step that fails returns a stage-tagged `*ImportError` (`config` / `add` / `find` / `recheck` / `resume`) which the processor maps to a status code (459–463) without ever seeing a qBittorrent type.

+Category-only policy sends the category without `savepath` or `autoTMM`, so qBittorrent keeps its own path-selection and automatic-management behavior.
+An explicit save or download path also sends the resolved final save path, which opts that torrent out of Auto TMM.

 ## Complete vs partial, step by step